Teaching of Phonics & Reading

 - Independent Reading – a child reads with an adult and discusses the text they have read.

 - Guided Reading – when a group of children at a similar stage work on a specific skill with an adult

 - Shared Reading – when an adult works with a group or whole class and models some of the reading for the children, including having a ‘whole class’ reading book.

 - Adults reading to the children from a variety of genres.
 Listening to stories captures the children’s interest and introduces them to a wide range of genres which they would otherwise not choose to read.

-- Higher ability pupils take part in ‘Reading Gladiators’ sessions, led by governors.
+- Higher ability pupils take part in ‘Reading Gladiators’ sessions.